Tyrrrz/Ressy/Readme.md

 ### High-level operations

-Ressy provides extensions for `PortableExecutable` that enable you to manage known resources types, such as icons, manifests, versions, etc., directly.
+Ressy provides extensions for `PortableExecutable` that enable you to directly read and manipulate known resources types, such as icons, manifests, versions, etc.

-#### Working with application manifest resources
+#### Manifest resources

-To read the application manifest as a text string, call the `GetManifest()` extension method:
+To read the manifest resource as a text string, call the `GetManifest()` extension method:

 ```csharp
 using Ressy;